patrickpissurno/fastify-esso/README.md

 ```

 ### #3 - Token validation
 You join the party and dance a lot.
 Now you're thirst, so what about a drink?
-The barman scans your wristband (*eg.* validates) and instantly knows who you are, so he proceeds to give you the drink.
+The barman scans your wristband (*eg.* validates) and instantly knows who you are, so she proceeds to give you the drink.
 Sweet!

 This is also implemented by this plugin!
 So let's update the example:
 ```js